About

 Canadian Art, Casa Loma, Toronto, February 2—3, 2008

-Peter A. Barelkowski, Toronto, Selected works
+Peter A. Barelkowski, PI Gallery, Toronto, 2008, Selected works

 “In his recent body of work, Peter A. Barelkowski is exploring the human experience of loneliness and isolation.
 Creating a paradox between his joyful colours and darker subject matter, his paintings attempt to play with our ideas around sadness.
 As a form of subtle escapism, the figures in his paintings are depicted in a one dimensional, cartoonish style - with almost grotesque undertones.
 By doing so, Barelkowski hopes to create the feel of another world.
 One that can be seen as fantastic, or merely underwater or underground - all places that exude the feel of a lost and isolated environment”.